ibivibiv/lm-finetuning/Markdown/RESULTS.md

 # Results

+-   usually larger gap in context len performances when using a larger model
+-   ppl is a relatively good way to evaluate performance of language models

 ## Model size

--   lower ppl with larger models, but you get diminishing returns after gpt2-medium
+-   lower ppl with larger models, but you get diminishing returns after gpt2-medium/gpt2-large on small datasets

 ## Adafactor